 In November 2021, Pure Cycle began renting single-family homes on lots it retained at Sky Ranch.
 Pure Cycle began recognizing lease income related to these rental units in November 2021.
 Pure Cycle generally rents its single-family properties under non-cancelable lease agreements with a term of one year.
-As of May 31, 2023, Pure Cycle has four single-family detached homes rented under separate lease agreements.
-For all periods presented in this Form 10-Q, the Company reported less than \$0.1 million of rental property revenues.
+As of November 30, 2023, Pure Cycle has 14 single-family detached homes rented under separate lease agreements.
+For each of the three-month periods ended November 30, 2023 and 2022, the Company reported \$0.1 million and less than \$0.1 million of rental property revenues.

-Pure Cycle has begun construction on 10 additional rental homes in Phase 2A, five of which were rented after May 31, 2023, but before the issuance of this Form 10-Q, and the remainder of which the Company believes will be available for rent before August 31, 2023.
-As of May 31, 2023, the Company had reserved 55 lots in Phases 2B, 2C and 2D of Sky Ranch for future rental units.
-When combined with the four units already built and rented and the 10 currently under construction, these additions will bring the total single-family rentals to 69.
+Pure Cycle will begin construction on 17 additional rental homes in Phase 2B, all of which the Company believes will be available for rent before December 31, 2024.
+As of November 30, 2023, the Company had reserved 81 lots in Phases 2B, 2C and 2D of Sky Ranch for future rental units.
+When combined with the 14 units already built and rented, these additions will bring the total single-family rentals to 95.
 The Company expects to take three to five years to build and rent all these units.
-Based on these projections the Company believes this could become a reportable operating segment in the future once its operations become material.
+Based on these projections, the Company believes this could become a reportable operating segment in the future once its operations become material.